alozano-77/AWS-SAA-C02-Course/14-HA-and-Scaling/notes.md

 instance in advance.
 You can configure userdata and IAM role along with networking and security groups.

+Launch templates
-Launch templates provide T2/T3 Unlimited, placement groups with more.
+- Provide T2/T3 Unlimited, placement groups with more.
+- Newer and recommended to use over launch configurations, they include the latest features and improvements.
+- Supports versioning of templates.
+- Can be used to save time when provisioning EC2 instances from the console UI / CLI.

 If you need to adjust a configuration, you must make a new one and launch it.

-Launch Templates can be used to save time when provisioning EC2 instances from the console UI / CLI.

 ### Auto Scaling Groups